 The meditation instructions on this site are transformative and will relieve stress, build self-confidence, subdue the chattering-mind, control bodily impulses, and stabilize the emotions depending on your level of expertise.
-Aside from achieving these basic benefits, these meditation practices will: eliminate personal fear, anxiety and insecurity bringing stability, courage and calm to the mind and heart; open consciousness to higher levels of understanding and greater awareness of self; connect the personal self to the Holy Trinity so it becomes cognizant to the guidance of the Spirit; and awaken personal consciousness to the spiritual Self.
+Aside from achieving these basic benefits, these meditation practices will: eliminate personal fear, anxiety, and insecurity bringing stability, courage, and calmness to the mind and heart; open consciousness to higher levels of understanding and greater awareness of self; connect the personal self to the Holy Trinity so it becomes cognizant to the guidance of the Spirit; and awaken personal consciousness to the spiritual Self.
 If practiced correctly, consistently and with discipline, one can experience the Kingdom of Heaven within – here and now.

 Basic Principles of Meditation

 The primary purpose of meditation is to become conscious of consciousness.
 Becoming conscious that we are conscious is something that “flies under the radar” of most people.
 We are all conscious, but we have no idea how it is that we are conscious because we really don’t know what consciousness is or where it comes from.
 These are the initial questions of ontology: what is consciousness, what is being, how is it that we are “wired” to be self-conscious?
 That last question is the key.
 We humans are the only self-conscious beings on the planet which simply means that we are able to turn our attention back upon ourselves and reflect on who we are.
 Essentially, this is meditation.
 Serious individuals who practice meditation for the purpose of spiritual awakening will become students of ontology – the science of being.
 Ontology studies consciousness, the vital life of the body, the vital light of the mind and the soul/spirit of the divine-human.
 This is the highest level of meditation practice because it means rising through and mastering the energies of the physical, psychic and mental in order to become cognizant of the spiritual nature.
-Spiritual awakening requires years of study as well as dedication, discipline and consistent meditation practice.
+Spiritual awakening requires years of study as well as dedication, discipline, and consistent meditation practice.

 The first lesson of meditation is to become aware that consciousness can be focused – this focal point is the “light of attention.”
 Right now the light of “your attention” is being focused on these words, but in a moment it may be focused on an itch or it may turn to notice someone walking into the room or to daydream.
-In other words, the point of attention is constantly shifting to whatever sight, sound, activity or bodily sensation is most prominent in the immediate surroundings and sometimes it turns off and becomes unconscious like in sleep.
+In other words, the point of attention is constantly shifting to whatever sight, sound, activity, or bodily sensation is most prominent in the immediate surroundings and sometimes it turns off and becomes unconscious like in sleep.
 This is the case with just about everyone; their attention is turned outward through their senses and sensual stimulation of the body to the activities of the world.
 The purpose of meditation is to rein in and consciously connect with the “point of attention” and make it be still so as to focus its attention within, in other words, turning the light of attention back upon our own individual consciousness.
 Focused self-reflection and intuitive insight are the fruits of meditation.

 The next important lesson of meditation is about the orientation of attention.
 Like the majority of people, individual attention is turned outward to worldly activities and this means “touching the world” with “your point of attention.”
 Where we touch the world, the world touches our consciousness, in other words, we get some of the world on our consciousness and it has an effect similar to a stain on a piece of cloth.
 Most people are unaware they are touching the world or that the world is touching and imprinting their consciousness.
-Consequently, these unaware people are unconcerned, clueless and exercise no discretion about where or how they direct their attention to the world; neither do they care with what impressions the world is imprinting them.
+Consequently, these unaware people are unconcerned, clueless, and exercise no discretion about where or how they direct their attention to the world; neither do they care with what impressions the world is imprinting them.

 People who meditate are acutely aware of where and how they direct and orient their conscious attention in regard to the world because they have learned through their meditation experience that many of these “stains and impressions” are the source of the pain, anxiety, stress, disappointment and delusion from which they desire to be free.
 Here’s the next lesson – an important step in meditation is about “purifying” consciousness of “worldly stains.”
 In meditation, when the attention stabilizes and begins to self-reflect, we become cognizant of how the unfiltered world contaminates consciousness.
 We gradually recognize the significance of having and maintaining a clear conscience and consciousness.

 The world is like a mud puddle which has many different layers of impure and contaminated water in it, from gooey mud and gravel at the bottom to crystal clear water at the top.
 These layers represent levels of consciousness which people experience in life.
 People who have not yet awakened are trapped in the world (lower half of the puddle) and are adversely affected by the darkness, desires and negativity of the lower states of consciousness.
 Remember, we can’t wade through a cesspool without getting some of it on us; the same holds true for the “mud puddle” world.
 On the physical level, the bottom layers of the mud puddle represent poverty and hunger (lack of), disease, sloth, lust, revenge and survival; emotionally, these levels represent fear, anger, sorrow, violence, despair, envy, depression, gluttony and loneliness; and mentally, they represent darkness, pride, ignorance, deceit, arrogance, manipulation, greed and selfishness.
 Unfortunately, most humans are stuck in the lower half of the mud puddle.
 Through meditation, consciousness can awaken and decide to be liberated from the darkness, pain, suffering and delusion of the world; but only with discipline, dedication and a consistent effort.
-Advanced meditation techniques transform the lower psychic energies into “unpurified” spiritual energy; it also transforms the “unpurified” spiritual energies into pure spiritual light.
+Advanced meditation techniques transform the lower psychic energies into “unpurified” spiritual energy; it also transforms the “unpurified” spiritual energies so spiritual light can be experienced.
 Remember, this diagram is a two-dimensional representation of a third and fourth dimensional experience.

 The physical body, the emotions and the rationalizing mind of the ego-personality are IN the world.
 The majority of people on the planet are totally lost in the illusion of the world and do not know it; they have no desire to separate themselves from the illusion.
 People who are in the illusion get very uncomfortable if they are made aware of this fact.
-They are attached to the things of their world; they are attached to the pleasures, possessions and comforts of their lives.
+They are attached to the things of their world; they are attached to the pleasures, possessions and comforts of their lives; and they are attached to their ego identity.
 The problem is that in the world where there are pleasures, there is also pain in equal measure.
 This is the nature of the third-dimensional world in which we live – it is a world of duality: pleasure-pain, like-dislike, love-hate, right-wrong, light-darkness and so on.
 Next lesson – meditation helps you to withdraw from duality by finding the balance in the middle.
 Rather than swinging between happy or sad, you establish a “point of equilibrium” in consciousness of contentment and peace.